 Darcy Findlay – Head Coach/Assistant GM

-2017-2018 marks Findlay’s fourth season in the CCHL and second full season as Head Coach of the Raiders.
+2018-2019 marks Findlay’s fifth season in the CCHL and third full season as Head Coach of the Raiders.
 A graduate of NCAA Division 1 Bemidji State University (2012), Findlay played in three NCAA Tournaments, one NCAA Frozen Four, one Midwest West Regional Championship, a WCHA Final Five, two College Hockey America Championships and was named to the NCAA All-Academic team in all three eligible years.

 Since becoming the Head Coach, Darcy has continued to be recognized as one of the up and coming young coaches in the CCHL and in Ontario.